fetlab/website/content/dan/prospective_students.md

 - **Software development:** most, but not all, of my projects involve software development.
 Currently, our work involves some or all of Android, Arduino, iOS, Javascript, OpenGL, and Windows programming.

+####The First Semester
+I don't offer paid positions during the first semester of work with my lab (the exception is PhD students, who receive a stipend immediately).
+Instead, we will do an independent study, which will provide you with three hours of elective credit.
+If both of us are satisfied with the outcome of the first semester, then we will talk about whether a paid position will become available in the following term.

 ####Contacting Me
 When you get ready to contact me, it will be very helpful for you